ClannadKey/audio-video-match/README.md

 # audio-video-match
-matching 120*128 output of the VGG and 120*1024 output of the inception
+matching 120x128 (audio feature, output of the VGG) and 120x128 (video feature, output of the inception） we got 96.7% top5 accuracy in the test samples when 30 A(audio) match 30 V(video